gchq/stroom-docs/content/en/docs/user-guide/properties.md

 The database record will only exist if a database value has explicitly been set.
 The database value will apply to all nodes in the cluster, overriding the default value, unless a node also has a value set in its YAML configuration.

-Database values can be set from the Stroom user interface using {{< stroom-menu "Tools" "Properties" >}}.
+Database values can be set from the Stroom user interface, accessed by selecting this from the top menu:

+{{< stroom-menu "Tools" "Properties" >}}

 Some properties are marked _Read Only_ which means they cannot have a database value set for them.
 These properties can only be altered via the YAML configuration file on each node.
 Such properties are typically used to configure values required for Stroom to be able to boot, so it does not make sense for them to be configurable from the User Interface.